ssergni1/Retaliation/README.md

+Forked this code in Year 1 of my University course and added face dectection and ran it on a Rasperberry Pi cannot find source code anymore but will archive for the memories

 ## RETALIATION - A Jenkins "Extreme Feedback" Contraption

 *Lava Lamps are for pussies!
 Retaliate to a broken build with a barrage of foam missiles.*